 - Post a link to your blog post on /r/anythinggoesblog; it might help you to post in other locations of the AnythingGoes network:

-You can easily get DoFollow links from Reddit by posting your website in the above places, then having the posts upvoted.
-After a certain threshold (5 upvotes or more for subreddits of a few thousands – hopefully others don’t downvote you), the links automatically become DoFollow.
-The exact threashold of how many upvotes you need depends on the average vote count of the top 25 posts from Hot, on that respective subreddit (yes Reddit, we have studied you!).
+Some of the above subreddits are good for traffic, others will be good for SEO (because in them your posts have a low probability of being downvoted/reported or being removed by a moderator).
+You can easily get DoFollow links from Reddit by posting your website in the above places, then having the posts upvoted with more than the average number of upvotes that posts from the first 25 /hot results get.
+If you want to go through less trouble yourself, just buy a SEO package from us and we’ll handle the operation in the best way possible.
+After a certain threshold (f.e.
+8 upvotes usually for subreddits with 10,000 subscribers, if others don’t downvote you), the links automatically become DoFollow.
+To repeat, because it’s important: the exact threshold of how many upvotes you need depends on the average vote count of the top 25 posts from Hot, on that respective subreddit (yes Reddit, we have studied you!).
 Links from comments can become DoFollow too.

 - Link somehow to your business in ALL the relevant subreddits.
 For example if you’re a game developer, you might post comments and threads in /r/gamedev, /r/games, /r/gaming (12,480,009 subscribers), /r/gamedeals, /r/indiegames, /r/greenlightquality and sixty more places.